anchor/tingle/ronn/tingle.8.md

 tingle hook to have a host temporarily check itself out of the site's availability monitoring system before rebooting.

-System administrators plan maintenance (at least in part) in terms of the most drastic action they expect to perform.
+Systems administrators plan maintenance (at least in part) in terms of the most drastic action they expect to perform.
 The action supplied to tingle acts as a brake:  a means of limiting the automaton's reach.
 Supported actions include: